 11. RELATED PARTY TRANSACTIONS

 In the normal course of business, the Company transacts with companies which are considered related parties under PAS 24, Related Party Disclosures.

-The details and amounts of transactions with related parties are set out below:
+The details of transactions with related parties and the amounts are set out below: